The Tunnel of Love

-The Tunnel of Love is a 1958 romantic comedy film directed by Gene Kelly and starring Doris Day and Richard Widmark.
-The film follows a married suburban couple who, for reasons unknown, are unable to conceive a child and soon endure endless red tape on a path of adopting one.
-It is based on the 1957 hit Broadway play of the same name by Peter De Vries and Joseph Fields, which in turn was based on De Vries' 1954 book of the same name.
+The Tunnel of Love is a 1958 American romantic comedy film directed by Gene Kelly and starring Doris Day and Richard Widmark.
+The film follows a married suburban couple who want a child but are unable to conceive.
+After adopting a child, they find the baby looks suspiciously like the adoptive father (Widmark).
+It is based on the 1957 hit Broadway play by Peter De Vries and Joseph Fields, which in turn was based on De Vries' 1954 novel.
 The Tunnel of Love is the first film directed by Kelly in which he did not also appear.
 Day received a nomination for the Golden Globe Award for Best Actress – Motion Picture Musical or Comedy for her performance.

-The film was a box office disappointment, which Kelly attributed to audiences not accepting Widmark in a comedic role.
+The film was a box office disappointment, which Kelly attributed to audiences not willing to accept Widmark in a comedic role.
+Widmark had already established himself as a dramatic lead, and comedic actor Glenn Ford had been the original choice.

 Plot

 In Westport, Connecticut, Augie and Isolde Poole celebrate their fifth wedding anniversary by turning in an application to the Rock-a-Bye adoption agency.
 Encouraged by their friends and next-door neighbors, Dick and Alice Pepper, who have three children and another due, Isolde, who has been unsuccessful in her attempts to become pregnant, is determined that she and Augie will eventually be parents.
 While awaiting news of the application to the agency, Isolde decides that she and Augie should continue to try to have a baby on their own, and she enthusiastically follows all the latest advice by pregnancy experts.

 Although exhausted by Isolde's resolve, Augie worries about having a child while they are living off Isolde's family money as he struggles to make a success as a serious cartoonist.
 Dick, editor of The Townsman magazine, assures Augie that his publication would gladly hire Augie to write gags, but Isolde insists that Augie hold out for a more important offer.
 Dick criticizes Augie for being too serious, compared to his own lighthearted manner, which, to Augie's dismay, includes perpetual infidelity.

-One afternoon some weeks after their application, Estelle Novick, a striking young representative from Rock-a-Bye, visits the Pooles' neighborhood.
+One afternoon some weeks after their application, Estelle Novick (Gia Scala), a striking young investigator from Rock-a-Bye, visits the Pooles' neighborhood.
 Having learned of Estelle's presence from other neighbors, Alice takes Isolde home to dress her properly for the interview.
 When Estelle comes to the Pooles' house, Augie is unaware of her identity and, believing she works for a local charity, drinks two cocktails and behaves casually.